🇦🇺 Australia

 Medical Radiation Therapist Visa Pathway Australia

-Medical Radiation Therapists are in strong demand across Australia's healthcare system.
+Medical Radiation Therapist is a skilled occupation with established migration pathways to Australia.
 Both temporary (482) and permanent (186) employer sponsorship pathways are available, with ASMIRT skills assessment required for registration.

 Key Facts